foundersandcoders/express-and-testing-workshop/README.md

 * Then go to you test folder, and open `routes.test.js`
 * Inside this file you will be using `tape` and `supertest`(a testing framework - [link to the docs!!](https://github.com/visionmedia/supertest))
-* Whilst tape allows you to make assertions and check that things are equal etc. `supertest` will allow you to make requests to your server and expect certain results.
+* Tape allows you to make assertions and check that things are equal etc. `supertest` will allow you to make requests to your server and expect certain results, and also has some limited assertion/testing functionality.
 * Although `supertest` is new to you there is a whole wide world of frameworks and libraries in javascript (#JSFatigue) and learning to use the docs is probably half of what it means to be a good js developer.